-The answer to how was the settlement organized on the plateau has many components, most of which the survey hopes to address.
-The spatial distribution, quantitative and qualitative analysis of material remains could help us to distinguish separate land uses (domestic, agricultural, industrial, religious etc.), density and even hierarchy of habitation (rich versus poor).
-A high density of artifacts over a large area is a sign of densely inhabited quarters of the city (as at Olynthos for example), whereas pockets of artifact scatter betray rather a pattern of habitation in houses separated by unoccupied space.
-Regarding hierarchy, the presence, for example, of mosaic fragments and elaborate fine wares indicates a rather wealthy milieu, whereas the high density of domestic coarse wares point to cluttered, lower class domestic surroundings.
+The answer to how the settlement was organized on the plateau has many components, most of which the survey hopes to address.
+The spatial distribution and quantitative and qualitative analysis of material remains could help us to distinguish separate land uses (domestic, agricultural, industrial, religious etc.), density, and even hierarchy of habitation (rich versus poor).
+A high density of artifacts over a large area is a sign of densely inhabited quarters of the city (as at Olynthos, for example), whereas pockets of artifact scatter betray rather a pattern of habitation in houses separated by unoccupied space.
+Regarding hierarchy, the presence, for example, of mosaic fragments and elaborate fine wares indicates a rather wealthy milieu, whereas the high density of domestic coarse wares points to cluttered, lower class domestic surroundings.
 Answering why the settlement developed the way it did can be only speculative.
 Yet, taking into consideration various factors pertaining not only to the geology and topography of the area, but also to the cultural traditions of the periods under examination we can agree to possible explanations.
-For example, the application of a rigorous grid on the entire plateau in early Hellenistic times with insulae of more or less standard dimensions must be seen in the light of theories of urbanism and town-planning practices of that period.
+For example, the application of a rigorous grid on the entire plateau in Early Hellenistic times with insulae of more or less standard dimensions must be seen in the light of theories of urbanism and town-planning practices of that period.